• Blog

 1) Try new positions / develop your weaker positions

 One of the ways one is discouraged from incorporating new positions or even attempting to improve your weaker positions is the fear that when your opponent counters the technique, you will lose your position on possibly get submitted.
-So you tighten up your game and instead restrict yourself to only your tried and true best techniques.
+So you tighten up your game and instead restrict yourself to only 547769_475600779171773_1321149740_nyour tried and true best techniques.

 But you have failed to try to incorporate that new position into your game and over a period this stifles your progress and growth.